Hitchnt/It3048c/README.md

 ![image1](https://github.com/OliverPo666/image-for-weather-notice/blob/main/1.png)

 ## 3. Functional Requirements

+Given feed of weather data
+When the location is lower 70 degree
+Then I should receive a push notification to cover the pool:

+Message: Cover pool with pool cover
+Reason: Current temperature is lower then set parameters

+Given feed of weather data
+When future temperature is lower then what the set parameters are Then I should receive a push notification to cover the plants outside

+Message: Cover plants to keep them alive
+Reason: future temperature is lower then set parameters

+Given feed of weather data
+When I search for the zip code for 45236
+Then I should receive the weather data

+Temperature: 70 degree
+Weather Type: Sunny
+precipitation : 45%
+Humidity: 67%
+Wind: 14mph
+City: Cincinnati
+State: Ohio
+County: USA

+Given the weather data
+When I search for the zip code for "5htdj" ( not a real zip code) Then I should receive no results”

-Use of phone GPS to know user locations
+-Use of phone GPS to know user locations
-Notifcation to user when weather is outside user requirements Up to date weathe status of user set Location
+-Notification to user when weather is outside user requirements -Up to date weather status of user set Location
-###  Get weather forcast and alerts for desired locations
+###  Get weather forecast and alerts for desired locations

 #### Scenario
-As a user who want or need to track the weather in different locations or their own.
+As a user who wants or needs to track the weather in different locations or their own.
-User can be informed of ever changing weather and to alert me if a certain location are experience undesirable weather.
+Users can be informed of ever changing weather and to alert me if a certain location are experience undesirable weather.

-- its going a cool and may want put the pool cover up to keep it warm for later use.
+- it's going to be cool and may want to put the pool cover up to keep it warm for later use.
-- when snowing to alert me I need start leave early for work to clean off car of snow and prepare for unwanted road conditions.
+- when snowing to alert me I need to start leave early for work to clean off the snow and prepare for unwanted road conditions.
 - Then alert me the it is freezing and I need take in the plants inside to keep alive